-The Building Fee is the same for all institutions.
-This fee is established by legislative statute ORS 351.170 and allows the universities to assess up to \$45 per student per term to finance debt service for construction associated with student centers, health centers, and recreational facilities constructed through the issuance of Article XI-F(1) bonds.
+The Building Fee is authorized by legislative statute ORS 352.163 and is assess up to \$45 per student per term to finance debt service for construction associated with student centers, health centers, and recreational facilities constructed through the issuance of Article XI-F(1) bonds.
 The fee charge for summer session is approximately 75% percent of the academic year rate.
 For summer, the rate is \$34 per student.
 A pro rata fee is assessed on part-time students.